jessicacastro/node-ts-boilerplate/README.md

 # node-ts-boilerplate
-Boilerplate with Fastify, Knex, ESLint and Typescript for NodeJS applicaiton.
+Boilerplate with Fastify, Knex, ESLint, sqlite3 and Typescript for NodeJS applicaiton.